FormidableLabs/formidable-charts/README.md

 #####offset `number`

-The offset prop on VictoryGroup controls the spacing between each series of bars in a group.
+The offset prop on Group controls the spacing between each series of bars in a group.

 --

 #####series `arrayOf(object)`

 The series prop allows you to provide data series to your chart.
-Each object in the series array is representative of a subset of the properties found here: [VictoryBar](https://formidable.com/open-source/victory/docs/victory-bar)
+Each object in the series array is representative of a subset of the properties found here: [Bar](https://formidable.com/open-source//docs/-bar)

 The series child object shape is as follows: